lovewithtruth/lovewithtruth.github.io/gospel.md

     making his arrows fiery shafts.

 Jeremiah 17:10
-“I the Lord search the heart
+“I the LORD search the heart
 and test the mind,
 to give every man according to his ways, according to the fruit of his deeds.”